IPSGA

 When you join the club as an associate, we will allocate you to an observer who will arrange a number of observed rides.

-We follow the guidance produced by the IAM which is largely based on the police method of motorcycle training.
+We follow the guidance produced by the IAM Roadsmart which is based on the police method of motorcycle training.

 The Associate

 You will receive a portfolio which outlines all the expectations to become an advanced rider.
-As well as verbal de-briefs, you will find inside your portfolio record sheets that will outline your progress towards passing the IAM advanced riding test.
-These will be completed after each run by your observer.
+As well as verbal de-briefs, you will find inside your portfolio run sheet that will outline your progress towards passing the IAM Roadsmart advanced riding test.
+These will be completed after each run by your observer or electronically.

 The Test

-All tests are carried out by qualified examiners usually current or ex-policemen who are class A riders.
-When your observer deems you to be ready, he/she will refer you to a National Observer (NO) will conduct a pre-test.
-If you are deemed to be at the required standard the NO will recommend you apply for the test
+All tests are carried out by qualified examiners who are class A riders.
+When your observer deems you to be ready, he/she will refer you to another National Observer (NO) to conduct a pre-test.
+If you are deemed to be at the required standard the NO will recommend you apply for the test.

 National Observers